-In Focus Bracketing mode the Olympus E-M5 can record up to 999 shots with one press of the shutter release.
-The camera shifts the focus point slightly between each shot.
-The size of this shift can be set to one of 10 levels.
+In Focus Bracketing mode the Olympus E-M5 III can record up to 999 shots with one press of the shutter release.
+The camera shifts the focus point slightly between each shot and the size of this shift can be set to one of 10 levels.
 Once the images have been recorded the images can be transferred to a computer and merged into a single picture with greater depth of field than is possible with one file.

 This merging can be carried out with the supplied Olympus Workspace image editing software or and third party package.

-In Focus Stacking mode the E-M5 III automatically merges 8 images with different focus points.
+Meanwhile, in Focus Stacking mode, the E-M5 III automatically merges 8 images with different focus points.

 Olympus has upgraded the video capability of the OM-D E-M5 Mark III in comparison with the Mark II model.
 The new camera is capable of shooting C4K 24p video at up to 237Mbps or 4K 30p, 25p, 24p video at 30p 102Mbps.

-In addition, Full-HD video can be shpt at up to 120p for slow-motion playback.
+In addition, Full-HD video can be shot at up to 120p for slow-motion playback.